C16Mftang/front-end-CNN/README.md

 CUDA_VISIBLE_DEVICES=1 python firing_rate.py 'ch_model4' 50
 ```

-where `'ch_model4'` is the pre-trained CNN model, and `50` here means the number of dot coh change movies. `'ch_model4'` is the model trained with natural movies only, and there will soon be another model that is trained with a mixture of natural and artificial stimuli.
+where `'ch_model4'` is the pre-trained CNN model, and `50` here means the number of dot coh change movies. `'ch_model4'` is the model trained with natural movies only, and you can also specify `'ch_model6'`, which is the model pre-trained by the mixture of natural and dot movies.
 The maximum number of dot coh change movies is 60.

 There is a thrid optional argument for running this command, which is the number of natural movies you want to investigate.
-This is not needed for the purpose of generating spikes given artificial movies.
+This is for exploration purpose only, and is not needed for the purpose of generating spikes given dot movies.

 ### Ouput
 By running the script, a folder `CNN_outputs` will be created in your working directory, which contains 3 files: